 Once our Art Director saw (the top) image, he felt that it represented the Fate Line very well, and as we were exploring themes from each of the previous games in FLUX, we moved forward with this sort of ribbon-style interpretation of the Vibe throughout FLUX.

-(The bottom image) just felt like an abstract representation of some of the buildings that were seen in FATE, and we felt that the abstract and ethereal presentation of these "buildings" truly belonged in the final game, after CommanderVideo is dead, and after all the stuff we've experienced in the previous games are also dead, these ghostly buildings were a huge inspiration."An Experimental Study of Apparent Behavior."
+(The bottom image) just felt like an abstract representation of some of the buildings that were seen in FATE, and we felt that the abstract and ethereal presentation of these "buildings" truly belonged in the final game, after CommanderVideo is dead, and after all the stuff we've experienced in the previous games are also dead, these ghostly buildings were a huge inspiration.This animation was created for use in a psychological study conducted by Fritz Heider and Mary-Ann Simmel in 1944 titled "An Experimental Study of Apparent Behavior."

 We first saw this video at IndieCade 2010, and it was a total mind-blower.
 Hemisphere Games designer Andy Nealan did a presentation that illustrated how amazingly simple stories can be told, and we were downright inspired.
 Therefore, in the cutscenes of FLUX, we opted for abstract shapes that represented CommanderVideo and his friends as he bid them (and the world) farewell.